MichaelHelgesen/my-coding-dictionary/coding-dictionary.md

+**JSON (JavaScript Object Notation):** A global variable.
+It allows us to convert data into a string and vice versa.

+Methods:
+* .stringify() = Takes in your data like object and array and returns a string.
+We pass the data we want to stringify as the argument.
+* .parse() = Takes data converted to string, and converts it back to it's original form.

+We use stringify just before we write our object.
+We use parse just after we read it.

+**Local storage (global variable):** The ability to store data locally, so that we can fetch it later or not loose it when refreshing the page.
+In JavaScript it can perform the CRUD operations that make up data storage mechanism.

+The global variable "localStorage" is provided by the browser, like "document".
+It can only store strings, and it contains several methods we can use, like:

+* .setItem(key, value) = C in CRUD (create).
+Create data with local storage.
+Two arguments: key value pair.
+* .getItem(key) = R in CRUD (read).
+Get an item stored in local storage.
+One argument, the key.
+* U in CRUD = Updates the local storage, by using .setItem() described above.
+*  .removeItem(key) = D in CRUD (delete).
+Deletes an item in local storage.
+Takes one argument, the key.
+* .clear() = Delete everything in local storage.
+Takes no arguments.

+**CRUD:** Stands for "create, read, update and delete".
+These four operations is what makes up the data storage mechanism.

 **Class (HTML):** An identifier that can be held by multiple elements in the HTML document.

 **Id (HTML):** A unique identifier that lets us target the element in the HTML document.